economicanalysiswithmatrices/zombie-story/README.md

 ## Tasks

 1. **Check on Github if there are open pull requests.
 If there are some, choose one and merge it into the master branch.**
+If there are conflicts, try and follow these instructions: https://help.github.com/articles/resolving-a-merge-conflict-on-github/
 2. **If there are any problems in doing that, open a new issue**.
 3. Clone this repository on you machine.
 You will be seeing the content in the ```master``` branch.
 4. Create a new branch with your Surrey username (the first 7 letters in your Surrey email, something like am00343).